MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 ---
-title: NFC support in Surface Pro 10 for Business
+title: NFC support in Surface Pro
-description: Explore how NFC support in Surface Pro 10 for Business enhances security and convenience with FIDO2 authentication, tag reading/writing, and more, making it ideal for enterprise environments. ms.service: surface ms.localizationpriority: medium
+description: Discover NFC support in Surface Pro 10 & 11th Edition for enhanced security, FIDO2 authentication, and more, ideal for enterprise use. ms.service: surface ms.localizationpriority: medium
 author: coveminer
 ms.author: chauncel
 ms.topic: overview
-ms.date: 08/02/2024
+ms.date: 09/04/2024
 ms.reviewer: chauncel
 manager: frankbu
 appliesto:
 - Windows 11
 ---

-# NFC support in Surface Pro 10 for Business
+# NFC support in Surface Pro

-Near Field Communication (NFC) in Surface Pro 10<sup>1</sup> is designed to enhance security and convenience for users.
+Near Field Communication (NFC) in commercial versions of Surface Pro 10 and Surface Pro (11th Edition)<sup>1</sup> is designed to enhance security and convenience for users.
 It facilitates Microsoft Entra ID (formerly Azure AD) and Microsoft Account (MSA) authentication via FIDO 2.0 standards, enabling secure access and sign-in.
-Additionally, Surface Pro 10 is capable of reading and writing NFC tags.
+Additionally, these devices are capable of reading and writing NFC tags.

-Although it can read information stored on the magnetic stripe of a bank card, NFC on Surface Pro 10 doesn't support payment transactions.
+Although NFC can read information stored on the magnetic stripe of a bank card, it doesn't support payment transactions on Surface Pro 10 or Surface Pro (11th Edition).

-We engineered NFC in Surface Pro 10 for enterprise customers where the primary applications of NFC technology extend to authentication, access control, and the exchange of information.
+We engineered NFC in Surface Pro 10 and Surface Pro (11th Edition) for enterprise customers where the primary applications of NFC technology extend to authentication, access control, and the exchange of information.
 These use cases are fundamental in environments that demand heightened security and streamlined operations, such as workplaces and educational institutions.

 ## Authenticate with NFC